cloudera/hue/docs/sdk/sdk.md

 Use pseudo_hdfs4.py!
 You should tag such tests with "requires_hadoop", as follows:

     from nose.plugins.attrib import attr

     @attr('requires_hadoop')
     def your_test():
       ...

 ### Jenkins Configuration

-Because building Hadoop (for the tests that require it) is slow, we've separated the Hudson builds into "fast" and "slow".
+Because building Hadoop (for the tests that require it) is slow, we've separated the Jenkins builds into "fast" and "slow".
 Both are run via scripts/jenkins.sh, which should be kept updated with the latest and greatest in build technologies.